HendrikJanBosman/emdrosapp_src/README.md

 ## files

 * **emdros_application**: the Python 2.7 package providing all functionality for the programs listed below.
+* **hebrew_prosody**: a set of tools to analyse syllables and stress patterns in Biblical Hebrew.
+Experimental.
 * **template.py**: copy and edit this to write new Emdros-based applications.
 * **mqlc.py**: an interactive MQL query/command interpreter.
 * **labelman.py**: a program to add descriptive labels to an Emdros database, based on